Dicastery for the Causes of Saints

 In the Catholic Church, the Dicastery for the Causes of Saints, previously named the Congregation for the Causes of Saints (Congregatio de Causis Sanctorum), is the dicastery of the Roman Curia that oversees the complex process that leads to the canonization of saints, passing through the steps of a declaration of "heroic virtues" and beatification.
 After preparing a case, including the approval of miracles, the case is presented to the pope, who decides whether or not to proceed with beatification or canonization.

 History

 Early history

-Saints were recognised by popular acclamation until the 12th century.
-After controversial cases, Pope Alexander III in 1170 required all candidates for sainthood to be approved by the Vatican.
+Saints were recognised by popular veneration acclamation until the 12th century.
+After controversial cases, Pope Alexander III in 1170 required all candidates for beatification to be approved by the Holy See.
 The papacy took total authority over the process in the 17th century.

 Sacred Congregation of Rites

 The Sacred Congregation for Rites was created by Pope Sixtus V on 22 January 1588 in the bull Immensa aeterni Dei.
 The congregation dealt both with regulating divine worship and the causes of saints.